 “Are you going to wake up?”
 Avril asked Zin, who snored softly in the passenger seat.
 After a moment, he added, “Stay here, and stay down, do you hear me, crazy girl?”

 Zin woke up long enough to murmur, “Safe now, resting.”

 Avril watched as she moved her head from side to side and went back to sleep.

 He stepped down onto the road from the cab and blinked as the sizzling desert heat evaporated the moisture around his eyes.
-He keyed a security code into a remote to lock the car and pocketed the device.
+He keyed a security code into his AI to lock the car and pocketed the device.

 The road-shield fizzled as the round man limped through it.

-Avril wasn’t carrying a blaster or a blade, but his car could do more damage than any handheld weapon, and the remote gave him full control over the car’s systems.
+Avril wasn’t carrying a blaster or a blade, but his car could do more damage than any handheld weapon, and his AI gave him full control over the car’s systems.